Ejiro Amos Tafiri

 Ejiro Amos Tafiri is a Nigerian fashion designer.
 She is the originator of Ejiro Amos Tafiri (E.A.T) brand which was established to meet the fashion needs of a modern woman.
 It is one of the most sustainable, fast grown brands for the African woman who loves fluid, elegant garments heroing a seamless blend of prints, textures and influences birthing timeless traditional glamorous pieces.

 From starting out of a room in her parents' home to running multiple outlets, labels and mentoring/training institute, She has successfully pushed her brand to become a top and foremost brand for the African woman as well as a fashion industry giant.

 Early life and career

 Ejiro Amos-Tafiri was born in the city of Lagos.
 Her love for fashion started at the age of three through the influence of her grandmother who was then her tailor.

 After elementary and high school, She went on to Yaba College of Technology where she studied Fashion Design and Clothing Technology even though she was expected to study medicine.
 She eventually graduated summa cum laude, obtaining a Distinction Grade as well as a Best Student award.

-However, the Ejiro Amos Tafiri brand was launched in March 2010 after garnering experience from her internship stints and work experience at Out of Africa, Zizi Ethnic Clothing and Tiffany Amber where she honed her technical, creative and social skills, the garnered training proved invaluable.
+The Ejiro Amos Tafiri brand was launched in March 2010 after garnering experience from her internship stints and work experience at Out of Africa, Zizi Ethnic Clothing and Tiffany Amber where she honed her technical, creative and social skills, the garnered training proved invaluable.